Some Refinements of Stanley's Shuffle Theorem: The bijection

-Let $MIS_i(\sigma,r)=({\rm im}(\sigma,0,r),\ldots,{\rm im}(\sigma,i-1,r))$ be the first $i$ elements of $MIS(\sigma,r)$.
-Employing the insertion lemma of Haglund, Leohr and Remmel, Novick \cite{Novick-2010} found the following interesting proposition about $MIS_i(\sigma,r)$.
+Let $MI{S}_i(\sigma,r)=({\rm im}(\sigma,0,r),\ldots,{\rm im}(\sigma,i-1,r))$ be the first $i$ elements of $MIS(\sigma,r)$.
+Employing the insertion lemma of Haglund, Loehr and Remmel, Novick \cite{Novick-2010} found the following interesting proposition about $MI{S}_i(\sigma,r)$.
 It turns out that this proposition plays an important role in the proof that the map $\Phi$ is a bijection.
-For completeness, we provide a simple proof of this proposition with the aid of Corollary \ref{3.1}.
+For completeness, we provide an alternative proof of this proposition with the aid of Corollary \ref{3.1}.
 Here we use the common notation $\chi(T)=1$ if the statement $T$ is true and $\chi(T)=0$ otherwise.